seapagan/py-maker/docs/index.md

 It will create a new directory for your project (or use the current directory), initialise a git repository, create a virtual environment, and install some basic dependencies for Testing, Linting and more.
+Optionally, it can also create a GitHub repository for you and push the initial commit.

 Latest Version : [{{ latest-git-tag
 }}](https://pypi.org/project/pyproject-maker/){:target="_blank"}